In this article

 When it comes to 12 Step Programs and their success rates, it often depends on who you talk to.
 Alcoholics Anonymous reports an average 50 percent success rate.
 25 percent remain sober after relapse.

 Many recovering alcoholics credit their recovery to the program.
 In contrast, some people do not benefit from the program as much.
 The scientific community is just as divided.
-Because of the anonymous nature of AA, very few studies have looked at the actual success rate.
-And those that have, offer mixed results.ย

-For example, a 2009 paper in the Journal of Addictive Diseases found there were two studies showing positive results for AA and the 12 Step Program.
-They also found one that showed no benefits and one that showed negative findings.
-However, despite the different findings, the report did show the program provides effectiveness on certain criteria.
+They also found one that showed no benefits and another that showed negative findings.
+However, despite the different findings, the report did show the program is effective on certain criteria.6

 Some key points include:

 Many of these combine the use of a 12 Step program as a guideline to follow during and after recovery.
-The support people receive from other recovering alcoholics is often just what they need to succeed.ย
+The support people receive from other recovering alcoholics is often just what they need to succeed.

 While 12-step groups may be beneficial for some, others still struggle with the spiritual aspect.
 In this case, alternative programs offer the same social support without a religious connection.